davidshepherd7/terminal-here/README.md

 [melpa-stable-badge]: https://stable.melpa.org/packages/terminal-here-badge.svg

-An Emacs package to help open external terminal emulators in the directory of the current buffer.
+An Emacs package to open an *external* terminal emulator in directories associated with the current buffer.

+Currently OSX and Windows support is based on what [atom-open-terminal-here](https://github.com/blueimp/atom-open-terminal-here/blob/master/index.coffee#L46) does.
+I don't have access to emacs running on either operating system, so please let me know if it works or not.

 ## Usage